rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 The column contains a set of states.
 Each column corresponds to a character (or a token if tokens are used).
+Note that the states in a column corresponds to the parsing expression that will occur once that character has been read.
+That is, the first column will correspond to the parsing expression when no characters have been read.

 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>
 class Column: